MCERQUA/echo-demo-site/docs/REPUTATION_SETUP_GUIDE.md

 - Quick links to profiles

 ### Citations Tab
-- Pre-populated with 29 common directory sites including:
-  - Google Business Profile
-  - Yelp
-  - Facebook Business
-  - Bing Places
+- Empty table by default (no fake data)
+- Add citations manually using the "+ Add Citation" button
+- Track for each citation:
-  - Apple Maps
+  - Site Name
-  - Industry-specific directories
+  - Username (optional)
-  - And many more!
-- Track username/password (securely hidden)
+  - Password (securely hidden by default)
-- Live profile URLs
+  - Live profile URL
-- Review availability
+  - Whether it has reviews
+  - Reviews URL (if applicable)
-- Status tracking (pending/active/needs update/inactive)
+  - Status (pending/active/needs update/inactive)
+  - Notes
+- Edit or delete any citation
+- Passwords can be shown/hidden with toggle button

-## Automatic Population
+## Adding Citations

-When you first access the Citations tab:
-1. The system checks if you have any existing citations
-2. If none exist, it automatically creates entries for 29 common directory sites
-3. All citations start with "Pending" status
-4. You can then update each one with your actual information
+You have two options for adding citations:

+### Option 1: Add Manually via Dashboard
+1. Click the "+ Add Citation" button
+2. Fill in the citation details
+3. Save to add it to your table

+### Option 2: Add via Supabase (or have Echo add them)
+Citations can be added directly to Supabase and will automatically appear in the dashboard.

 ## Managing Citations

 - Click the ✏️ icon to edit any citation
-- Add your username, password, and live URL
+- Click the 🗑️ icon to delete a citation
+- Use the "Show" button to reveal passwords when needed
-- Update the status as you claim/create each listing
+- Update the status as you create or claim each listing
-- Use the notes field for any special instructions
+- Add notes for any special instructions or reminders

+## Data Security

+- All data is stored in your Supabase database
-- Passwords are hidden by default but can be revealed with the "Show" button
+- Passwords are hidden by default in the interface

-## Next Steps

-1. Review the pre-populated citations
-2. Start with the most important ones (Google Business Profile, Yelp, Facebook)
-3. Update each citation as you create or claim your listings
-4. Keep track of which directories have reviews
-5. Monitor your reputation metrics in the Overview tab
+- Only you can see your own citations (Row Level Security)
+- Data is loaded in real-time from Supabase